Strategies & Policies

 This is the Risk Policy of the Clwyd Pension Fund, which is managed and administered by Flintshire County Council.
 The Policy details the risk management strategy for the Clwyd Pension Fund, including

 - the risk philosophy for the management of the Fund, and in particular attitudes to, and appetite for, risk

 - how risk management is implemented

 - the procedures that are adopted in the risk management process.

 This is the business plan for the Clwyd Pension Fund, which is managed and administered by Flintshire County Council.
-The business plan details our priorities and areas of key focus in relation to the Clwyd Pension Fund for 2017/18, 2018/19 and 2019/20.
-This business plan was approved at the Clwyd Pension Fund Committee meeting on 21st March 2017.
+The business plan details our priorities and areas of key focus in relation to the Clwyd Pension Fund for 2020/21, 2021/22 and 2022/23.
+This business plan was approved at the Clwyd Pension Fund Committee meeting on 18 March 2020.
 The business plan is formally reviewed and agreed every year.
-However, throughout the year it is monitored and the Pension Fund Committee may be asked to agree to changes to it.
+However, throughout the year it is monitored, and the Pension Fund Committee may be asked to agree to changes to it.

 The aim of this Communication Strategy is to ensure that scheme members appreciate the benefits of the scheme and all stakeholders are kept informed of developments within the Pension Fund, and effective communications will also help to maintain the efficient running of the Scheme.

 The Statement sets out who we will communicate with, how this will be done and how the effectiveness of that communication will be monitored.
-It also outlines the type of communications the administering authority would like to provide to its stakeholders and how we are moving more towards electronic communications rather than paper based.
+It outlines the type of communications the administering authority would like to provide to its stakeholders and how we are moving more towards electronic communications rather than paper based.